 About the Prize

 The Ruth Borchard Self-Portrait Prize celebrates contemporary British and Irish self-portraiture.
-It offers a unique opportunity for both established and emerging artists to compete for a £10,000 prize, the chance to be included in a curated, four-month exhibition at Piano Nobile Kings Place and, opportunity for their work to be purchased by the Ruth Borchard Next Generation Collection – the UK’s only collection of self-portraits.
+It offers a unique opportunity for both established and emerging artists to compete for a £10,000 prize, the chance to be included in a curated exhibition and opportunity for their work to be purchased by the Ruth Borchard Next Generation Collection – the UK’s only collection of self-portraits.

 Works must be a self-portrait of the artist.
 This is the only condition for entering the Prize and all variations – figurative or abstract, alone or in a group, from life or from memory – will be accepted.

 There are no restrictions of size of work.

 We welcome a wide variety of medium and all creative individuals are actively encourage to enter in the form of their own practice.

 FOUNDATIONS OF THE BIENNIAL RUTH BORCHARD SELF-PORTRAIT PRIZE

 To commemorate the centenary of Ruth Borchard’s birth, the inaugural Ruth Borchard Self-Portrait Prizewas held in 2011 at Piano Nobile Kings Place .
 The Ruth Borchard Self-Portrait Prizeis intended to reflect and celebrate the traditions which inform the Borchard Collection by encouraging the development of self-portraiture in British art into the twenty-first century.